lachlanmcdonald/hackernews-user-tags/README.md

 ## Usage

-Whilst browsing Hacker News, any link which would normally link to a user's profile now once clicked will show a control panel, allowing the user to author their own tag and color.
+Whilst browsing Hacker News, any link which would normally link to a user's profile now when clicked will show new controls which allow the user to author their own tag and color.

+Tags are stored locally within the Tampermonkey extension.